PKM-er/Blue-topaz-example/77-Example/◾ Dataview相关实例/dataview 生成关系图.md

 # Array of DQL queries to pull in relationships between nodes - see ReadMe
 # | Source | Destination | Arrow |
 Links:
- - 'TABLE WITHOUT ID status, file.name, "" FROM #book WHERE status FLATTEN status'
+ - 'TABLE WITHOUT ID status, file.name, "" FROM #book WHERE status FLATTEN status where !contains(file.folder, "88-Template")'

 # Custom node styles if you don't like the built in colours (like red, purple, etc) - see ReadMe
 Styles: